Debiased calibration estimation using generalized entropy in survey sampling: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have proposed a novel approach that integrates generalized entropy with a debiasing constraint for calibration estimation.
-The proposed calibration method implicitly uses an augmented regression model with $g(d_i)$ as an additional covariate, which not only achieves design consistency but also improves efficiency.
-The efficiency gain is significant when the working regression model is incorrect or when the sampling design is informative under the working regression model for calibration.
-Since we never know the true model in practice, the additional covariate proves useful, and the resulting calibration estimator is often more efficient than the traditional calibration method of \cite{deville1992}.
+This paper introduces a novel framework for calibration estimation in survey sampling, leveraging generalized entropy as the objective function while incorporating design weights through a dedicated debiasing constraint to ensure design consistency.
+The proposed approach fundamentally differs from traditional methods by shifting design weights from the objective function to a constraint.
+The proposed calibration method implicitly utilizes an augmented regression model where the derivative of the entropy function, $g(d_i)$, acts as an additional covariate.
+This not only achieves design consistency but also offers potential efficiency improvements, particularly when the standard working regression model is misspecified, as demonstrated in our simulation study.

-The proposed calibration weights can be applied for multiple outcome variables of interest, leading to a design-consistent estimator regardless of the outcome variable.
-The efficiency of this estimator for different outcome variables may vary, depending on the predictability of $g(d_i)$ on $y_i$.
-Generally, if the regression coefficient for $g(d_i)$ in the augmented regression is significant, then the proposed calibration estimator will be more efficient than the traditional method.
-However, it may increase the variance when the regression coefficient for $g(d_i)$ is insignificant.
-A cautious user could perform a test before adopting the proposed method \citep{fuller1984}.
-Nevertheless, the increase in variance using the proposed method when the working model for calibration is indeed correct is of a smaller order than the reduction in variance when the working model is incorrect.
-Thus, asymptotically, the potential efficiency gain outweighs the potential risk.
+The resulting calibration weights can be applied to multiple outcome variables, yielding design-consistent estimators irrespective of the specific outcome variable.
+The efficiency gain for any particular outcome variable hinges on the predictive power of the additional covariate $g(d_i)$.
+If the coefficient associated with $g(d_i)$ in the augmented regression model is significant, the proposed estimator is likely to be more efficient than traditional calibration estimators.
+Conversely, if this coefficient is insignificant, incorporating the constraint might slightly increase variance.
+While a preliminary significance test for the coefficient of $g(d_i)$ could guide the decision to use the augmented model, the potential efficiency gains when the working model is misspecified are asymptotically of a higher order than the potential variance increase when the model is correct.
+Thus, asymptotically, the advantages often outweigh the risks.

-Although the optimal entropy function using cross-entropy, as discussed in Section \ref{ch4sec5}, is asymptotically optimal under the same set of balancing functions, it may not produce the most efficient calibration estimate when different balancing functions are used, as demonstrated in our simulation study.
-In practice, one may fit augmented regression for $y$ with different entropy functions and choose the one with the largest $R^2$.
-The selection of the optimal entropy function and $\hat K(\alpha)$ in (\ref{optim3}) presents an intriguing avenue for future research.